Day in the Life

 September 12, 1840 ~ Saturday

-12th [FIGURE] I wrote a lengthy historical letter to Elder
+12th A hand pointing to the right I wrote a lengthy historical letter to Elder

 Kimball including my travels with him in London